 Zwift is an interactive cycling game that mimics real-world cycling, via a turbo trainer and screen, allowing you to train and race against other cyclists from all around the world in the comfort of your own home.

 But it’s more than just a game — there’s a physical element that makes it a captivating and immersive experience thanks to the relationship between rider, bicycle and turbo trainer.
-While classic turbo trainers or rollers are compatible with Zwift, the interactivity is rather limited in terms of resistance but Zwift can still calculate your power when an ANT+ or Bluetooth speed/cadence sensor is connected to your bike.
+While classic turbo trainers or rollers can be made compatible with Zwift with the addition of a speed sensor or power meter, the interactivity is rather limited in terms of resistance but Zwift can still calculate your power when an ANT+ or Bluetooth speed/cadence sensor is connected to your bike.

-For the best experience, a dedicated, direct-drive smart trainer with smart resistance control and a built-in power meter is required - something like the Wahoo Ecosystem takes things to a whole new level.
+Offering the best experience are today's best turbo trainers, which are direct-drive and feature smart resistance control and a built-in power meter.
 Using clever in-game algorithms, the resistance of your smart trainer will automatically adjust to match the topographical nuances of the Zwift world you’re riding through — the difficulty of which will increase on hills and decrease on descents.
 The game will even detect when you’re drafting another rider and reduce your required power, albeit fractionally, just like in real life.

 How much is Zwift?